 If a driver looking at a cell phone while operating their car, their reaction time is significantly impaired.
 It’s harder to respond quickly to potential dangers on the road because their attention is divided.

 To illustrate in another way, imagine that a car is driving down the road at 50 mph.
-It takes about 5 seconds to read or send a text message, meaning that if the driver is texting and driving, they’re essentially driving without looking at the road for 5 seconds.
-And in that 5 seconds, that car will travel 366 feet.
-That’s more than the length of a football field.
+Let’s say a driver takes their eyes off the road for 4 seconds to read a text.
+In that 4 seconds, that car will travel 293 feet.
+That’s close to the length of a football field.

 In other words, multi-tasking while driving is dangerous.